esatus/Hyperledger_Wallet_Synchronisation/README.md

 - Date: 2021-03-12
 - Status: in process

 This document discribes a concept for synchronization of wallet applications in Hyperledger Aries via cloud.
-In addition to that, the folder Prototyp contains a best practice implementation of the concept.
+In addition to that, the folder Prototype contains a best practice implementation of the concept.

 ## Table of Contents <!-- omit in toc -->